TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

    `wget 'https://extensions.typo3.org/fileadmin/ter/p/o/powermail-l10n/powermail-l10n-de.zip'`

 #. **Open and Cleanup**
-   Unzip the translations and switch to e.g. `Resources/Private/Language` which is the typical directory of translations.
+   Unzip the translations and switch to for example `Resources/Private/Language` which is the typical directory of translations.
 Remove the *xml* files as only the *xlf* files are important.

 #. **Match the Files**